seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 addDeviceToSession()
 ~~~~~~~~~~~~~~~~~~~~~~~

-Adds the device to the current playback session.
-The added speaker will play audio.
+Adds a speaker to the current playback session.
+The added speaker will start playing audio.
 This can be done during the audio playback.

 **Signature:**
 	``- (BOOL) addDeviceToSession:(long long) deviceid;``